-(Florence, May, 18 to 21) This four-day showcase features almost 100 craftsmen and women who recreate their workshops and show their skills in the magical garden and conservatory of Palazzo Corsini.
+Florence, May 17 to 20 May 2018: This four-day showcase features almost 600 craftsmen and women who recreate their workshops and show their skills in the magical garden and conservatory of Palazzo Corsini.

-(Lucca, March 31, April 1st and 2nd) On April 1st and 2nd, more than 150 Italian and foreign exhibitors (plant nursery owners and garden furniture vendors) will display their wares along the walls of Lucca.
+Lucca, April 6 to 8: 200 Italian and foreign exhibitors (plant nursery owners and garden furniture vendors) will display their wares along the walls of Lucca.

-(Collodi, April 15 to 25) As part of the special events scheduled for the Open week of Montecatini and Valdinievole, from April 15 to 25 there will be a special free guide service at Garzoni garden and Pinocchio park.
+Collodi, March 31, April 2, 7 and 8: as part of the special events scheduled for the Open week of Montecatini and Valdinievole, on April 8 there will be a special free guide service at Villa Garzoni and Pinocchio park.

-(Florence, April 24 to June 26) Maggio Musicale Fiorentino is a two month-long festival with opera, concerts and ballet featuring international artists.
-It’s the oldest music festival in Italy, and takes place in the superb Teatro dell’Opera di Firenze.
+Florence, May and June: Maggio Musicale Fiorentino is a two month-long festival with opera, concerts and ballet featuring international artists.
+It’s the oldest music festival in Italy and it takes place in the superb Teatro dell’Opera di Firenze.
 To see this year’s programme check out the Maggio Fiorentino’s official site.

-(Florence, April 21 to 25) From April 21 to 25 the Gelato festival is back in Florence, showcasing the best gelato flavours made by the most famous ice cream-making masters.
+Florence, April 20 to 22: the Gelato festival is back in Florence, showcasing the best gelato made by the most famous ice cream-making masters.

-(Montespertoli, May 27 to June 4) A full week of wine tastings, exhibitions, conferences shows, music and fun activities in the capital of Chianti.
+Montespertoli, May 26 to June 3: a full week of wine tastings, exhibitions, conferences shows, music and fun activities in the capital of Chianti.

-(San Giovanni d’Asso April 18 and 26) On Sunday 18 and 26 March, San Giovanni d’Asso will host its local Truffle Fair: special menus, cooking shows, truffle hunts, horseback rides and cycling through the truffle-dotted reserve.
-On March 19 you can reach San Giovanni d’Asso traveling aboard the Treno Natura (Nature Train), the steam train which departs from and returns to Siena.
+San Giovanni d’Asso, March 18 and 25: on Sunday 18 and 26 March, San Giovanni d’Asso will host its local Truffle Fair with special menus, cooking shows, truffle hunts, horseback rides and cycling through the truffle-dotted reserve.

-(Siena area, from March 19) From March 19 to May the Nature Train is back in Siena, offering countless chances to travel through unusual landscapes and discover hidden villages and timeless tastes aboard a vintage train.
+Siena area, from March 25: the Nature Train is back in Siena, offering countless chances to travel through unusual landscapes and discover hidden villages and timeless tastes aboard a vintage train.

-(Seravezza, until April 17) Three months of exhibitions, seminars, meetings and the best in international photography and other in-depth events in the beautiful setting of Palazzo Mediceo in Seravezza.
+Seravezza, from March 16 to May 27: exhibitions, seminars, meetings about the best international photography and other in-depth events in the beautiful setting of Palazzo Mediceo in Seravezza.

-(Florence, April 16) On Easter Sunday, a cart, packed full of fireworks is lit and provides a historic spectacle in front of the Basilica of Santa Maria del Fiore.
+Florence, April 1: on Easter Sunday, a cart, packed full of fireworks is lit and provides a historic spectacle in front of the Basilica of Santa Maria del Fiore.

-(Massa Marittima, Last Sunday of May) In May, Massa Marittima returns to this golden age for the biannual Balestro del Girifalco, one of the biggest and most impressive reenactments in Southern Tuscany.
+Massa Marittima, Last Sunday of May: Massa Marittima returns to this golden age for the biannual Balestro del Girifalco, one of the biggest and most impressive reenactments in Southern Tuscany.
 During this event, 24 archers compete, 8 for each of the Terzieri, the groups into which the city is divided.